Jennie Page

-Jennifer Anne "Jennie" Page, (born 12 November 1944) was chief executive of the London Millennium Dome project from 1 March 1995 until she resigned after a flawed opening night and poor early attendance at the start of 2000.
+Jennifer Anne Page, (born 12 November 1944) is a British former civil servant was chief executive of the London Millennium Dome project from March 1995 to February 2000.

 Education

 Page attended Barr's Hill Grammar School for Girls.
 She was later educated at Royal Holloway, University of London where, as an undergraduate she had been awarded the George Smith Studentship and where she obtained a First-Class Honours BA degree in English in 1966 followed by a Driver postgraduate scholarship.

 Early career

-Prior to her appointment to the Dome project, she was Chief Executive of English Heritage from 1989 to 1995, having been recruited by the then chairman, Lord Montagu of Beaulieu (chairman 1984–1992).
-She later worked for chairman Jocelyn Stevens.
-On her appointment to the Millennium Commission, Stephen Dorrell said:
+Page was Chief Executive of English Heritage from 1989 to 1995, having been recruited by then chairman, Lord Montagu of Beaulieu.
+She later worked for chairman Jocelyn Stevens, who praised her work for English Heritage when she left.

-"The work of the Commission will leave a permanent mark of the face of the country and the job of the Chief Executive will be crucial to the Commission's success.
-Jennie Page is the right person for the job and we are delighted that she is going to join us."
-Jocelyn Stevens said:"I have been privileged to work very closely with Jennie since I have been Chairman of English Heritage.
-She has been my chief collaborator and strong support through a challenging period.
-I will miss her and her intuitive wisdom very much indeed and I wish her the same success in her new job that she has achieved at English Heritage.
-The Millennium Commission is singularly fortunate in obtaining Jennie's extraordinary combination of knowledge and management skills."

-Before the appointments at English Heritage and the Dome project she was a civil servant in the Departments of the Environment and Transport, Britoil (formerly BNOC), London Docklands Development Corporation, and Pallas Group.
+She also worked as a civil servant in the Departments of the Environment and Transport, and for Britoil (formerly BNOC), London Docklands Development Corporation, and Pallas Group.
 She was also a non-executive director of Railtrack Group plc, a part-time appointment earning her £26,000 per year.
 Railtrack Group was placed into members' voluntary liquidation as RT Group on 18 October 2002.

 She was also a non-executive director of The Equitable Life Assurance Society which almost collapsed financially in the millennium year.
 The Society issued claims for negligence against nine former directors, including Page, but in 2005 conceded total defeat in a four-year £3.2bn legal action to obtain compensation for policyholders. £10.2m was paid to the former directors to cover much of their legal expenses with Page paid just over £3m.